sagar-13/Testcase_Generators/README.md

 These scripts were made to automate the process of reading business documents and creating test cases - something which was being done manually at the time of creation and was a very time-intensive task.
-Now, 1000s of testcases can be generated in seconds.

 The code is also very easy to modify for various different types of tests and parts of the application.

 Example:
 Would turn something like this: